 With the South Dakota Board of Technical Education

-The South Dakota Department of Education recognizes that there may be conditions on the Technical Institute campuses that are in need of improvement, and that students and others should have some means by which their concerns may be effectively expressed, considered, and dealt with fairly.
-Such means can do much to maintain harmonious relationships between the Technical Institutes, their students, and the community.
+The South Dakota Department of Education recognizes that there may be conditions on the technical college campuses that are in need of improvement, and that students and others should have some means by which their concerns may be effectively expressed, considered, and dealt with fairly.
+Such means can do much to maintain harmonious relationships between the technical colleges, their students, and the community.

 For all complaints, the first course of action should be to attempt to resolve the complaint directly with Southeast Tech through informal or formal processes.
 If the matter is not resolved through formal processes, an individual may choose to file a complaint with the South Dakota Department of Education’s Board of Technical Education (BOTE).